 Understanding Current Renter Behavior to Bring in Apartment Leads

-Understanding your renters’ behavior offers great insights into how to make important multifamily marketing decisions that help your community stand out, and ultimately increase your apartment lead generation.
+Understanding your renters’ behavior offers excellent insights into how to make crucial multifamily marketing decisions that help your community stand out and ultimately increase your apartment lead generation.

 And this all starts with building your buyer personas.

-Buyer personas, also known as multifamily marketing personas, are a semi-fictional representation of your ideal resident based on market research, interviews, and real data about your residents.
+Buyer personas, or multifamily marketing personas, are a semi-fictional representation of your ideal resident based on market research, interviews, and real data about your residents.